 2007 Pandemic Checklist

-Perhaps this US pandemic response fiasco of will open our eyes to how fraudulently we’ve been encouraged to misplace our trust.
-Though even in the midst of a monumental health crisis, odds of that happening seem to have waned.
+Maybe the fiasco of US pandemic response will open our eyes to the fraud we’ve been encouraged to trust.
+Even in the midst of this monumental health crisis, though, odds of that happening seem to have waned.
 In a recent ruling, the Supreme Court was nearly united in awarding $12 billion to health insurers who claimed it was their due from Obamacare losses.

-Risk assessment is the self-proclaimed forte of health insurance companies so I wonder how well the court scrutinized those losses for fraud.
+Risk assessment is the self-proclaimed forte of health insurance companies so it's worth asking how well the other Justices scrutinized those losses for fraud.

 One thing, though, has become painfully clear in this flaming national fustercluck.
 The US health insurance system will most certainly remain Uniquely American because no other place in the world would want it.